-This research continues the exploration of the application of brain computer interfaces to filmic experiences which has been the main focus of artistic practice for Richard Ramchurn for several years.
+The research within this PhD continues the exploration of brain computer interfaces to service cinematic experiences, which has been the focus of the artistic practice for Richard Ramchurn for several years.
 The PhD is practice led , exploring the production, interaction and reception of a brain controlled narrative film.
 Theory is informed by the disciplines of Human Computer Interaction (HCI), Brain Computer Interfaces (BCI) and Media Studies.
 The literature within these fields act as a guide to creating the design, interaction and making of a brain controlled film, it also acts as the grounding for the studies into the films’ making and audience interaction.

 The field of BCI involves neuroscience, engineering and signal processing, to extract data from either electricity activity or blood flow within a person’s brain.
-While it has many applications in helping disabled people, it has novel features which afford interesting interactions for everyone.
-Artists are known to be early adopters of new technologies , before the conception of interacting with a computer via brain waves artists were experimenting with Electroencephalograms to create music .
-Filmmakers and artists working with film also have a long history making interactive films, before the time of the internet or even computer games.
-There is a challenge as to how to interact with a film without breaking the narrative immersion.
-The two concepts, of immersion and interaction within film have been postulated to be at opposite ends of the same spectrum and thus mutually exclusive .
-Combining BCI and Interactive film presents potential to mitigate some disruptive elements that interaction may have on narrative immersion.
+While it has many applications in helping people with medical conditions, it also has novel features which afford interesting interactions for everyone.
+Before the conception of interacting with a computer via brain waves artists were experimenting with Electroencephalograms to create music , artists are now using BCI in various artistic practices .
+Filmmakers have a long history making interactive films.
+There is a current challenge as to how to interact with a film without breaking the narrative immersion.
+The two concepts, of immersion or flow and interaction within film have been postulated to be mutually exclusive [3,4].
+Combining BCI with Interactive cinema presents potential to mitigate some disruptive elements that interaction may have on narrative immersion.

 Artistic practice takes many roads, in the first year of research Ramchurn travelled to New York to create an interactive installation at BRIC, Brooklyn.
-He was invited to explore the substantial archive of late poet and activist and member of the Living Theatre steve ben isreal (his name is never capitalised as he was staunchly anti capitalism) and to make a piece of work that would allow visitors to interact and explore steve ben’s live and work.
-The installation called The Den was a replica of his study where he would entertain guests and write material, visitors would spend time in the space wearing a BCI headset, glimpses of his performances and interviews would be projected onto the walls while a soundtrack made up of his music and specially recorded jazz for some of his favourite musicians that was also remixed via the visitors’ brain data would play.
+He was invited to explore the substantial archive of late poet, activist and member of the Living Theatre steve ben isreal (he was staunchly anti-capitalism) and to make a piece of work that would allow visitors to interact and explore steve ben’s life and work.

-The main practice that is part of the PhD is the practical process of making of a brain controlled Film called The MOMENT.
-The moment is a Sci Fi thriller set in the near future made as a response to the unintended consequences of technology which continues to subvert culture and society.
+The main practice that is part of the PhD is the practical process of making of a brain controlled film called The MOMENT.
+The MOMENT is a Sci Fi thriller set in the near future made as a response to the unintended consequences of technology which continues to subvert culture and society.
 Projecting ambitions for brain computer interfaces from big tech Ramchurn explores a world where thoughts become public property.
-The intentions behind the narrative are inspired by current events to bring attention how peoples data are used and abused by co-operations and political interests now and how they could be in the future.
-Using BCI technology we invoke what we give away unintentionally everyday, how effects content and advertising they see and ask viewers to think critically about their interaction with technology.
+The intentions behind the narrative are inspired by current events to bring attention how peoples data are used and abused by corporations and political interests now and how that could continue in the future.
+Using BCI technology Ramchurn invokes what we give away unintentionally every day, how our data effect content and advertising we see and to ask viewers to think critically about their everyday interactions with technology.

 Making a film is an involved process, as a director it is his or her job to tell a story and to guide the viewer within that story from beginning to end.
 That is the directors prerogative.
-But when the the story is interactive this presents challenges that are unique.
+But when the story is interactive this presents challenges that are unique.
 How does one tell a story when some of that authorial control is no longer in the hand of the director?
-Can filmic techniques can be adapted in order to service that ideal.
-The film making process is not only belonging to the director, actors, cinematographer, designers all deliver their crafts collaboratively to create a final film, how does the interactive aspect of the film impact on their practice?
-The entire process is being studied in how it differs from traditional linier narrative content; from conception, to script and across departments such as music and sound design, on set production to final editing.
+Can filmic techniques be adapted in order to service that ideal?
+The film making process does not only belong to the director; actors, cinematographer, designers all deliver their crafts collaboratively to create a final film, how does the interactive aspect of the film impact on their practice?
+The entire process is being studied as to how it differs from traditional linier narrative content; from conception, to script and across departments such as music and sound design, on set production to final editing.

-As a piece of PhD research the work is not typical, the practice being studied would not have been possible without further external funding and support.
+Ramchurn’s practice would not have been possible without further external funding and support.
 The development of this project was supported by successful applications to The Arts Council England, EPRSC’s Telling Tales of Engagement Award and The University of Nottinghams Horizon CDT Impact Fund.